thomas-j-vincent/advent-of-code/Day4/Day4README.txt

 with the line "nr, nc = r + dr, c + dc".
 The if statement ensures that the adjacent value is a valid value before appending the value to the postions list. positions is then returned.

+We then open the file the same was as in the first program however, this time we write to list using the list function which converts the input into a list directly. "height", "width", and "total_removed" are declared in the same way as in the first program.
+The "while: TRUE"